-The visitors dictated the game from midfield throughout the first half, but Stoke was solid in defense and did not allow Hughton's men much in the way of attacking openings.
+The visitors dictated the game from midfield throughout the first half, but Stoke were solid in defence and did not allow Hughton's men much in the way of attacking openings.

-It took Stoke over half an hour to create its first goalscoring opportunity, Austrian attacker Marko Arnautovic lashing over from the edge of the area.
+It took Stoke over half an hour to create their first goalscoring opportunity, Austrian attacker Marko Arnautovic lashing over from the edge of the area.

-However, less than a minute later, Norwich took the lead its play deserved, Howson finding space in midfield before firing home with a swerving low effort that deceived a despairing Begovic.
+However, less than a minute later, Norwich took the lead their play deserved, Howson finding space in midfield before firing home with a swerving low effort that deceived a despairing Begovic.

-Jermaine Pennant replaced Jonathan Walters at the interval as Stoke searched for a way back into the game, and the home side was aggrieved not to have been awarded a penalty after Kenwyne Jones was pulled back in the area by Leroy Fer.
+Jermaine Pennant replaced Jonathan Walters at the interval as Stoke searched for a way back into the game, and the hosts were aggrieved not to have been awarded a penalty after Kenwyne Jones was pulled back in the area by Leroy Fer.

-Still, it was Norwich which continued to create the better opportunities, with Pilkington firing wide with a speculative effort from range before Robert Snodgrass curled a left-footed effort over the bar.
+Still it was Norwich who continued to create the better opportunities, with Pilkington firing wide with a speculative effort from range before Robert Snodgrass curled a left-footed effort over the bar.

-Jones went close for Stoke as the Trinidad and Tobago international began to cause the Norwich back line problems but, despite his best efforts, Hughes' side was unable to truly threaten John Ruddy's goal.
+Jones went close for Stoke as the Trinidad and Tobago international began to cause the Norwich backline problems but, despite his best efforts, Hughes' side were unable to truly threaten John Ruddy's goal.

 The game became more open in the closing stages as Steven N'Zonzi tested Ruddy from distance, before Snodgrass forced Begovic into a fine save with a curling effort from the edge of the area.

-Howson's strike was to be enough, however, as Norwich comfortably held on to ensure a much-needed victory that sees the team leapfrog the Potters in the Premier League table.
+Howson's strike was to be enough, however, as Norwich comfortably held on to ensure a much-needed victory that sees them leapfrog the Potters in the Premier League table.